 - Dispute Resolution – process to deal with disputes

 - Job Description – schedule with all key details for the job description

 - Directors Employment Agreement

 - Executive Director Employment Agreement

 What is an executive employee?

-An executive empoyee is anyone hired in a senior position at your company.
+An executive employee is anyone hired in a senior position at your company.
 This includes Directors, CEOs, CFOs, CIOs, General Managers and Senior Managers.

 Yes, absolutely!
 A contract protects both the employer and employee.

-An employment contract will help to set the ground rules in black and white so everyone is clear on their obligations and how everything will work.
-You need a proper written contract to enforce your rights and make sure your business is legally protected in case something goes wrong.
+An employment contract will help set the ground rules in black and white, so everyone knows their obligations and how everything will work.
+You need a properly written contract to enforce your rights and make sure your business is legally protected if something goes wrong.